 Robbins Estate Law: Helping Families Prepare for the Future

 Common law marriage can protect your family and assets.
 Even if you never formalize your marriage, Texas law states that you deserve the same property and custody rights as married couples.
 If someone questions your marital status, you might lack a marriage license—but under Texas law, you are still married if you fulfill the requirements.
 But you will need evidence.
 Unfortunately, collecting that evidence in the face of a validity challenge might be difficult for some couples.
-If you need to defend or enforce your common law marriage rights, contact the attorneys at Robbins Estate Law.
+If you need to defend or enforce your common law marriage rights, contact the attorneys at Robbins Estate Law or call us today.
 We have been supporting the interests of Texans and their families since 2017.
 You can expect knowledgeable and dedicated service focused on meeting your legal goals.